-There is significant uncertainty in the value of costs and benefits, so to help characterize this uncertainty the Integration Analysis team measured a range of net benefits using a range of costs (Figure 52).
-The uncertainty analysis includes uncertainty in fuel prices and technology costs.
+There is significant uncertainty in the value of costs and benefits of the Mitigation Scenarios, so to help characterize this uncertainty, the Integration Analysis team measured a range of net costs by varying the prices of fuels and key input technologies.
+Uncertainty bounds for the costs of Scenarios 2 through 4 were evaluated using a range of values for fossil fuel prices, biofuels prices, technology costs, and a sensitivity layering all these together.